8 places to spend your gap year

 Spend your day surfing the breaks of South Bali or exploring the world-famous snorkelling in the Gili Islands.
 Between Bali's extendable visas and widespread use of English, digital nomads find the perfect balance on this tiny Indonesian island.

 During your Bali-based gap year, discover the iconic rice paddies, learn about the unique culture, perfect your yoga and meditation skills, or simply explore the endless tropical beaches that stretch along Bali’s coastline and beyond to the spattering of nearby islands.

 If you'd like to fill your gap year with a little bit of everything, Croatia's the destination for you.
 Having a hard time deciding between sandy beaches and soaring mountains?
 Croatia has both.
 Not sure if you want to visit medieval castles or 21st-century architecture?
 Again, Croatia.

 This small country’s popularity has been steadily rising, perhaps in part because there are several spots that appeared in the TV show Game of Thrones.
 Or maybe it's because of its quirky museums, like the Museum of Broken Relationships in Zagreb.

-What can you expect from a gap year in Croatia?
+What can you expect from an gap year in Croatia?
 Unlike the rest of Europe, the train system in Croatia isn’t always reliable, but they have an extensive bus service.
-Many young Croatians speak English, but if you want to talk with older generations, you'll need to learn Croatian, a worthy challenge for your gap year.
+Many young Croatians speak English, but if you want to talk with older generations, you'll need to learn Croatian, a worthy challenge for your experience.